suffolklibraries/sljekyll/_recurrents/halesworth-creative-writing-group.md

 ---
-recurrent-title: "Creative writing group: run by local writer and publisher Tom Corbett.
-Book in advance – call 07831 364021"
+recurrent-title: "Creative writing group"
+recurrent-description: 'Run by local writer and publisher Tom Corbett.
+Book in advance on <a href="07831364021">07831364021</a>'
 recurrent-day: Monday
 recurrent-times: 1030-1200
 recurrent-location: halesworth-library